juev/t/README.md

 This is fork [sjl/t](https://github.com/sjl/t) project on c++ language.
 You need only one binary file for work with your task.

+**Important**: file format was changed.
+You cannot use file from sjl/t in this program.

 # Using t

 `t` is quick and easy to use.